audiosocket/xdrwrapper/README.md

 How it works?
 -------------

-All requests issues using `XDRWrapper` are wrapped into a single `POST` JSON request.
+All requests issued using `XDRWrapper` are wrapped into a single `POST` JSON request.
 For instance the following request:

 ```
 PUT /api/foo HTTP/1.1